This article tells you how to reset lockdown folder in iTunes to fix the iTunes backup problem.

-iTunes may fail to backup your iPhone for several reasons: iTunes may cannot recognize your iPhone; you may not have enough space on your computer's hard drive; or the backup could not be saved on computer etc. Besides the above-mentioned reasons, it might be the problem of the lockdown folder in iTunes.
+iTunes may fail to backup your iPhone for several reasons: iTunes may not recognize your iPhone; you may not have enough space on your computer’s hard drive, or the backup could not be saved on the computer, etc. Besides the above-mentioned reasons, it might be the problem of the lockdown folder in iTunes.

 The lockdown folder is a protected folder on your computer that contains temp data (mostly your syncing data).
 Sometimes, the Lockdown folder permissions might become corrupt, and you need to reset the folders by deleting them from your computer.
 The steps are different on Windows or Mac computer, and here we will show you how to reset the lockdown folder on Windows/Mac.
 Disconnect all of your iOS devices and quit iTunes completely before proceeding.

-On Windows, you can simply delete the Lockdown folder. iTunes will recreate the directory again when you start the application.
-Follow the steps to delete Lockdown folder on Windows.
+You can simply delete the Lockdown folder. iTunes will recreate the directory again when you start the application.
+Follow the steps to delete the Lockdown folder on Windows.

 Step 1.
 On Windows 8, click the magnifying glass (search).
 On Windows 7, click on Start.
 On Windows XP, click on Start and then click Run.

 Step 2.
-Type %ProgramData%, and press return button.
+Type %ProgramData%, and press the return button.

 Step 4.
 Delete the Lockdown folder (you need to be signed in as the administrator).